kanieladenis/My_Data_Science_Notes/yil.md

 20220104 - Yesterday I Learned: about clustering using KMeans as the modeling method.
 We learned to use the elbow method to find the best value for k.
 I learned to visualize clusters with scatter plot.
 20220105 - Yesterday I Learned: about what to do with Clusters.
 2 steps: Explore Clusters and then Name them.
 3 options: Use Cluster as Features to reduce demensionality, Use cluster name as target variable in order to classify new data, EDA each cluster and Model each cluster
 20220106 - Yesterday I Learned: we spend the day working on the clustering project.
 I had difficulty cleaning the data even though I had done earlier in the exercises.
 I'm teamed up with Mason.
+20220107 - Yesterfday I Learned: we worked more on the clustering project.
+I was able to cluster and model with osl linear regression.
+Mason has finished his wrangle and started his univariate analysis.